 The Navy SEAL Museum Friendly Fire Podcast

-The podcast where two old friends with differing opinions get together to discuss current events and topics and still part as friends.
+The podcast where two old military friends with often opposing opinions come together to lob friendly grenades at each other about current events–and still part as friends.